Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ### Purpose & Scope
 ### Purpose
-The primary purpose of this sample is to show how to instantiate and execute a machine learning project using the [Team Data Science Process (TDSP)](https://github.com/Azure/Microsoft-TDSP) structure and templates in Azure Machine Learning.
+The purpose of this sample is to show how to instantiate and execute a machine learning project using the [Team Data Science Process (TDSP)](https://github.com/Azure/Microsoft-TDSP) structure and templates in Azure Machine Learning.
 For this purpose, we use the well-known [1994 US Census data from the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/adult).
 The modeling task is to predict US annual income classes from US Census information (for example, age, race, education level, country of origin, etc.)

 ### Scope